Alidadei/YHL.github.io/_pages/about.md

   - /about.html
 ---

 Now I'm turning to be a senior student in Ocean University of China.
-My major is Electronic Engineering and my research interest includes AGI, deep reinforcement learning, and Human-computer interaction.
+My major is Electronic Engineering and my research interest includes Deep Reinforcement Learning, LLM, Intelligent Decision Making，and Human-computer Interaction.
+I aspire to contribute to the arrival of AGI in my future research life!

 **Academic Background:**